sunshineydays/sd.fa.geneticheadsframework/README.md

 ### A Note from Me
 I'm open to feedback!
 I've tested this mod on my own game of 731 mods (not even joking about the number XD) and I didn't notice any slowdown or performance issues beyond what I'm used to in a heavily modded game.

 And just a heads up, this is my first C# mod, so I'm almost entirely sure I've done something that isn't as efficient as it could be.
-If anyone who knows their way around the language wants to check it out, I've posted the framework code on GitHub.
+If anyone who knows their way around the language wants to check it out, look at the Source folder here.
 I'm happy to update with improvements and credit appropriately.